BAMWelDX/weldx/doc/welding-processes.md

 ## use in python API
 All GMAW process definitions are handle as instances of the `weldx.welding.GmawProcess` class.
-Here is how to create an example isntance implementing the CLOOS GMAW spray arc process above:
+Here is how to create an example instance implementing the CLOOS GMAW spray arc process above:
 ```python
 from weldx import Q_
 from weldx.welding import GmawProcess